 During their time at the University of Colorado, graduate and exceptional undergraduate students are encouraged to work in the many professional ensembles available in our region.
 Horn students perform regularly as full-time members or extra musicians with ensembles including the Colorado Symphony, Boulder Philharmonic, Greeley Philharmonic, Fort Collins Symphony, and the Central City Opera Orchestra.
 In the past seven years, a large majority of regional orchestral positions (over 75%) has been won by members of the CU Horn Studio.

 Michael Thornton enjoys a distinguished and varied career as an orchestral performer, chamber musician, soloist and pedagogue.
 He joined the Colorado Symphony Orchestra as Principal Horn during the 1997 season, and in this capacity has worked with renowned classical and popular artists from Yo Yo Ma, Lang Lang, and Renee Fleming to songwriter Randy Newman and Phish frontman Trey Anistasio.
 Before joining the CSO, he left his studies at The Juilliard School to become the Principal Horn of the Honolulu Symphony.
-An avid chamber musician and a recognized soloist internationally, Michael Thornton has been a featured performer at the Santa Fe Chamber Music Festival (NM), Mainly Mozart (CA), and Medellin Festicamara (Colombia), among many others.
+An avid chamber musician and a recognized soloist internationally, Thornton has been a featured performer at the Santa Fe Chamber Music Festival (NM), Mainly Mozart (CA), and Medellin Festicamara (Colombia), among many others.
 He joined the College of Music faculty in 1999.
-Read Dr. Thornton's full bio.
+Learn more.